 What is Transfer of Credit (TOC) in Nios Open School Board?

-If you have failed in 10th & 12th class from NIOS OPEN SCHOOL / CBSE/ STATE BOARD.
-So you can apply for nios admission. if you are 10th or 12th class failed students or having original mark sheet of the failed & compartment so you are eligible to take TOC in nios board.
+If you have failed in the 10th & 12th class from NIOS OPEN SCHOOL / CBSE/ STATE BOARD.
+So you can apply for nios admission. if you are 10th or 12th class failed students or have an original mark sheet of the failed & compartment you are eligible to take TOC in the nios board.

 The benefit of this facility will not be available to the students who have failed in 6th, 7th, 8th, 9th or 11th class or crossed five years after failing in the 10th or 12th class.

 A learner should seek Transfer of Credits (TOC) at the time of admission in the subjects which are included in OPEN SCHOOL scheme of studies.

 The facility of TOC will be permissible under the following conditions:

 - The learner will have the option to get the credit transferred up to a maximum of two subjects from the parent Board, provided these subjects are passed with at least 33% marks in the last five years (i.e., passed during 2016 or later).

 - The credits will be given only in those subjects which are included in NIOS BOARD Scheme of Studies and the Scheme of Examination.
 TOC in the subjects having practicals at the Senior Secondary level will be allowed only when the candidate was pass in theory and practical separately.

 - The learner will have to provide the original Mark Sheet issued by the Parent Board.
 Laminated Mark sheet will not be accepted.

 Re-admission of Nios Open School Ex Learners